How To Track Shared Expenses Without Sharing Accounts

 Because they can customize their spreadsheet to reflect the way they want to track their money, Jack and Diane went a bit further than the standard budget view.

-They wanted to see the patterns over time, so Diane added the Monthly Analysis sheet using the Tiller Labs add-on to visualize month over month shared expenses.
-Then created a chart that helps them see if they’re generally on track.
+They wanted to see the patterns over time, so Diane added a Monthly Analysis sheet to visualize month-over-month shared expenses and see if they’re generally on track.

 Jack and Diane’s Spreadsheet to Manage Shared Expenses